arashnrim/dashboard/README.md

 ## Introduction

 Welcome to the Dashboard project!
-This project was created for the 2021 Sec 4 Computing+ Coursework.
-The main intention of the Coursework was to design a Python-executable script that works as a solution for the set design goal.
+This project was created for a coursework.
+The main intention of the coursework was to design a Python-executable script that works as a solution for the set design goal.

 ### About the project

 The design goal of this project is:
 > Enabling easier use of a computer through an accessible, intuitive interface.

 With this dashboard-like interface, our main goal is to create an easy-to-use command-line interface for users who are not familiar with using computers.
-Having essential features in one place, this program should make it much easier to use a computer.
+Having essential features in one place, this program should make it much easier to use some commonly-used features in a computer.

 For more details on the project, visit the [project report](https://docs.google.com/document/d/1t1rERklzGDVZPoyKrVBXq2GmOywC1a4bcmHmczDhVgk/edit#) (closed to contributors only).